 LAWA is committed to integrating sustainable practices in the areas of Sustainable Design, Energy and Atmosphere, Materials and Resources, Water Efficiency, Transportation Resources, and Administrative Processes into operations and administrative processes throughout the organization.
+Accordingly, all lighting plans are approved by LAWA prior to issuance of any permits which include lighting to ensure that new lights or changes in lighting will not have an adverse effect on airport operations.

-18.0 Solid Waste
+17.0 Solid Waste

-18.0.A SW-1 Implement an Enhanced Recycling Program
+17.0.A SW-1 Implement an Enhanced Recycling Program